As this pandemic continues, our golden rule is:

 Yes.
 Prospective members are welcome to watch and are encouraged to come train for a week before making a decision about whether they want to continue or not.
 Uniforms are not required during the FREE trial period; just wear clean t-shirts and sweatpants.
 The only cost during the trial period is time.
 NOTE: Everyone must complete a liability waiver prior to participating.
 Minors must have a parent or guardian sign.
 No fee is involved to try it out.

 Our purpose is to build a better community by offering intelligent, comprehensive martial arts training to develop stronger minds and bodies.
 As a non-profit, we offer all this as a gift to the community.
-We ask for a suggested donation of $30/month.
+We ask for donations from the community to continue serving.

 There is no “catch”.
 We ask for donations from the community to cover expenses to keep the doors open and people active.
 As a 501(c)(3) public benefit corporation, the Mount Shasta Martial Arts Program stresses quality instruction for the entire community.
 We personally enjoy training and the enriching experience martial arts offers; we encourage others to try the program and learn first-hand if martial arts is something worthwhile for you.